Clancy Brown: Live-action performances

 Brown was a series regular on the science fiction series Earth 2 from 1994 to 1995, playing the role of John Danziger.
 Brown was notable as the sinister preacher Brother Justin Crowe in the HBO series Carnivàle.
 Though the series only ran for two seasons, Carnivàle has attained a cult popularity and his performance was applauded by critics for showcasing a new side to his acting talents.
 He also starred in the Showtime production In the Company of Spies and the HBO film Cast a Deadly Spell.
 As conservative United States Attorney General Jock Jeffcoat, he was one of the primary antagonists in seasons three and four of the Showtime series Billions.

 He has also made many guest appearances on various television series including ER, the Star Trek: Enterprise episode "Desert Crossing" as Zobral, Lost as Kelvin Joe Inman, and former baseball player (and investment scam mark) Rudy Blue on The Riches.
 Brown also appeared as the frontiersman Simon Kenton, the key to America's westward expansion, in the 2000 Kentucky Educational Television production "A Walk with Simon Kenton".
 Kenton resembled Brown in stature and is buried in Brown's hometown.
 Brown most recently appeared as Hart Sterling, founding partner of fictional law firm Sterling, Huddle, Oppenheim & Craft in ABC's The Deep End.
 He also guest starred on the Leverage series episode "The Gone Fishin Job" and on The Dukes of Hazzard sixth-season episode "Too Many Roscos".
 He appeared on The CW's TV production of The Flash in the recurring guest-star role of General Wade Eiling.
 He has also portrayed Ray Schoonover in the Daredevil episodes "Guilty as Sin" and "The Dark at the End of the Tunnel" and The Punisher episode "Kandahar".
 He played Sheriff Joe Corbin in Sleepy Hollow.
+In January 2021, it was announced Brown had been cast in Showtime's Dexter revival Dexter: New Blood with a leading role as Kurt Caldwell.
 In 2022, Brown joined the cast of The Boys spin-off series Gen V as Richard "Rich Brink" Brinkerhoff.
+In 2025, Brown was cast as Big Hank Hickman in The CW’s series Good Cop/Bad Cop.